sufst/documentation/docs/source/git/getting-started.rst

 .. tip:: Here you have to replace `github_username` and `email_address` with the ones you provided when you signed up to GitHub.
 For example, if your name was John Doe and your email was john@johndoe.com you'll need to run ``git config ––global user.name “John Doe”`` and ``git config ––global user.email “john@johndoe.com”``

+.. admonition:: Not part of the SUFST GitHub Organisation?

+   If you are not a member of the SUFST GitHub Organisation, please inform a Committee member so they can send you an invite to join!

 This is it!
 Congratulations.
 You have successfully configured all required pieces of software to start writing code for **SUFST**!